ballerina-platform/ballerina-spec/beps/bal-graphql/1493_Revamping Ballerina GraphQL CLI Tool.md

 **Expected Outcome:**

-* Output file names for duplicate-base-path services are stable and deterministic, independent of declaration order or unrelated edits to the source file
+* Output file names for duplicate-base-path services are stable and deterministic, independent of declaration order, unrelated edits to the source file, or how common duplicate-base-path services are in practice
-* The \-s flag can reliably disambiguate between services sharing the same base path
 * Naming behavior is derivable entirely from static analysis, with no dependency on runtime configuration values.

 ### 5.2.6 Shape of the balGraphQL.toml